Faster Algorithms for Longest Common Substring: Introduction

-In the algorithm underlying~\cref{lem:problem}, for each node $v$ of $\T(\F_1)$ we try to identify a pair of elements, one from $\P$ and one from $\Q$, whose first components are descendants of $v$ and the $\LCP$ of their second components is maximised.
-The algorithm traverses $\T(\F_1)$ bottom-up and uses mergeable height-balanced trees with $\Oh(N \log N)$ total merging time to store elements of pairs; see~\cite{DBLP:journals/jacm/BrownT79}.
+In the algorithm underlying~\cref{lem:problem}, for each node $v$ of $\T(\F)$, we try to identify a pair of elements, one from $\P$ and one from $\Q$, whose first components are descendants of $v$ and the $\LCP$ of their second components is maximised.
+The algorithm traverses $\T(\F)$ bottom-up and uses mergeable height-balanced trees with $\Oh(N \log N)$ total merging time to store elements of pairs; see~\cite{DBLP:journals/jacm/BrownT79}.

-An $o(N \log N)$ time solution to the \problem is not known and devising such an algorithm seems hard.
-The key ingredient of our algorithms is an efficient solution to the following special case of the problem.
-We say that a family of string pairs $\P$ is an \emph{$(\alpha,\beta)$-family} if each $(U,V) \in \P$ satisfies $|U| \le \alpha$ and $|V| \le \beta$.
+No $o(N \log N)$ time solution to the \problemtwo is known, and devising such an algorithm seems difficult.
+The key ingredient of our algorithms is an efficient solution to a special case of the problem where we have bounds on the lengths of the involved strings.
+We say that a family $\mathcal{X}$ of string pairs is an \emph{$(\alpha,\beta)$-family} if each $(U,V) \in \mathcal{X}$ satisfies $|U| \le \alpha$ and $|V| \le \beta$.

-\begin{restatable}{lemma}{lemmain} An instance of the \problem in which $\P$ and $\Q$ are $(\alpha,\beta)$-families can be solved in time $\cO(N(\alpha+\log N)(\log \beta +\sqrt{\log N})/ \log N)$ and space $\cO(N+N\alpha/\log N)$. \end{restatable}
+\begin{restatable}{lemma}{lemmain} An instance of the \problemtwo in which $\P$ and $\Q$ are $(\alpha,\beta)$-families can be solved in time $\cO(N(\alpha+\log N)(\log \beta +\sqrt{\log N})/ \log N)$ and space $\cO(N+N\alpha/\log N)$. \end{restatable}